advpropsys/advpropsys.github.io/content/llm-unix.md

 ---

-## "hmm i wonder what anime spike is watching right now"
+## "hmm i wonder what research advprop is reading"

 llm eats rss feeds for breakfast.

-take an rss url, for example my mal rss feed: https://myanimelist.net/rss.php?type=rw&u=spikedoanzz
+take an rss url, for example an arxiv feed or research newsletter

 curl into rss cleaning tool into llm

-> _**§** curl "https://myanimelist.net/rss.php?type=rw&u=spikedoanzz" | clean-rss | llm -s "what anime is this person watching"_
+> _**§** curl "http://export.arxiv.org/rss/cs.AI" | clean-rss | llm -s "what are the recent AI research trends here"_

->This person is watching several anime shows, but here are the ones they seem to be actively following:
+>This research feed shows recent trends in AI including:
 >
->1. **Monogatari Series: Off & Monster Season**: Watching, but not sure how many episodes are in the season (5 of ?).
+>1. **Large Language Model Optimization**: Several papers on improving efficiency and inference speed of LLMs
 >
->2. **Tokidoki Bosotto Russia-go de Dereru Tonari no Alya-san**: Also on episode 5 of 12.
+>2. **Multi-modal AI Systems**: Research on combining text, vision, and other modalities
 >
->3. **Make Heroine ga Oosugiru!**: On episode 3 of 12.
+>3. **AI Safety and Alignment**: Work on making AI systems more reliable and aligned with human values

 this works for all sorts of rss feeds. go crazy.